kevbaldwyn/phpfpm-monitor/README.md

 To specify which FailureHandlers run you simply list the fully namespaced classes in the `restart_handlers` config array.

 You can write your own handlers by implementing `KevBaldwyn\PhpFpmMonitor\OnFailureInterface`.
-This receives the following method call whci contains the full config, as defined in the yaml file, and the last successful status response in json format.
+This receives the following method call which contains the full config, as defined in the yaml file, and the last successful status response in json format.

     public function handle(array $config, $lastSuccessStatus);